OpenACalendar/OpenACalendar-Documentation/en/serveradministrators/extension.AddressCodeGBOpenCodePoint/installation.md

 ## Installation

-This extension is included with the core software only needs to be set up.
+This extension is included with the core software and only needs to be set up.

 ## Setting up